littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 1. A `selector` that returns the part of the state you want to subscribe to.
 2. A `listener` that is called when the selected part of the state changes.

 Once you have subscribed to state changes, you can perform side effects in the listener function.
-The listener will be called once the selector returns a different value than it did in the previous state.
+The listener will be called once the selector returns a new value after a state update.

-**Here's an example of using `subscribe` to perform side effects:**

-Say you have a game where the player's health is stored in the state:
+**Say you have a game where the player's health is stored in the state:**

 <Tabs>
 <TabItem value="TypeScript" default>